-Task 3 saw some centres supply European Redwood and not Poplar as stated within the resources list.
+Task 3 some centres supplied European Redwood and not Poplar as stated within the resources list.
 While every effort is made to ensure the tasks are as cost effective to centres as possible, when a specific material is stated, it is to allow the candidates the best opportunity to showcase their skills and ability within the synoptic assessment.
-Centres that do not provide the correct materials and deviate from the specification are potentially disadvantaging their own candidates.
+Centres that do not provide the correct materials and deviated from the specification are potentially disadvantaging their own candidates.

-Task 4 requires completion of self-evaluation document, to be used to reflect the overall performance of the candidate, with a recommendation of 300 words.
-Some candidates struggled to produce a good reflection often writing a basic method statement and was often difficult to read and uploaded on scraps of paper.
-While it is not mandatory to use the proformas supplied it would be advantageous if the candidates had the opportunity to word process these if they find articulating their thoughts using traditional handwriting challenging.
+Task 4 the self-evaluation document is be used to reflect the overall performance of the candidate with a recommendation of 300 words.
+Some candidates struggled to produce a good reflection often writing a basic method statement and was often difficult to read, and uploaded on scraps of paper, while it is not mandatory to use the proformas supplied it would be advantageous if the candidates had the opportunity to word process these if they find articulating their thoughts using traditional handwriting challenging.